 Here’s a look at five lending options for new residential construction projects:

 Construction to permanent loans are available through some banks and offer short-term construction financing, followed by a traditional 30-year loan.
 In order to qualify for this type of financing from a bank, the borrower must meet all of the requirements for a traditional 30-year loan.
-For investors or developers looking to earn a return on the construction project, this loan option might not fit your needs.
-This option offers little to no flexibility in lending requirements and financing terms.
+These loans are typically designed for homeowners who plan to live in the property after completion, and likely aren’t appropriate for investors looking to sell the property.

-Some private lenders, like LYNK Capital, offer loans specifically for new residential construction.
-We are partial to this lending option since it provides project flexibility and fast funding.
-Our construction loans can finance up to 50% of the lot value and 100% of construction costs, and fund in 10-15 days.
-Many private construction loans, including ours, are not available for owner-occupied properties.
+Some private lenders, like LYNK Capital, offer loans specifically for investors looking to build new construction projects.
+This lending option can provide flexibility and fast funding, and lenders will typically underwrite these loans primarily based on the property value and your construction experience.
+Unlike banks, private construction lenders will not typically scrutinize your tax returns and calculate onerous debt-to-income ratios.
+Most private construction loans, including ours, are not available for owner-occupied properties.
 If you’re building a new home with the intention of occupying it yourself, this loan is not right for you.
-Investors and developers can benefit most from our private construction loan.
+Investors and developers can benefit most from private construction loans.